Deleranax/tpm/README.md

 ### Easy to use Command-Line Interface (CLI)

-TPM features a user-friendly CLI interface, inspired by Linux distributions package managers (such as `dnf` or `apt`).
-It is
+TPM features a user-friendly CLI interface with autocompletion, inspired by Linux distributions package managers (such as `dnf` or `apt`).

 ### Advanced dependency management